EventStore/EventStore-Client-NodeJS/CONTRIBUTING.md

 ### Debugging

 This project uses the [debug] module internally to log information about connections, options and GRPC requests.
-To see all the internal logs, set the DEBUG environment variable to `esdb:*` when launching your app.
+To see all the internal logs, set the DEBUG environment variable to `kdb:*` when launching your app.
-Logs can be further filtered with glob patterns, for example, only connection logs: `esdb:connection`, everything but grpc logs: `esdb:*,-*:grpc`.
+Logs can be further filtered with glob patterns, for example, only connection logs: `kdb:connection`, everything but grpc logs: `kdb:*,-*:grpc`.

 You can set a few environment variables that will further change the behavior of the debug logging: